callstackincubator/react-native-legal/packages/license-kit/README.md

 - **Strong Copyleft**: Licenses that require derivative works to be released under the same license (e.g., GPL-3.0)
 - **Weak Copyleft**: Licenses that require derivative works to be released under the same license, but with some exceptions (e.g., LGPL-3.0)
 - **Permissive**: Licenses that allow for more flexible use (e.g., MIT, Apache-2.0)
+- **Unknown**: Packages that have not specified the license type they are licensed under in their `package.json`

 ## Contributing